27 Helpful Banff Travel Tips to Know

 There are Other Options Besides Renting A Car

 Once in Banff, there is the Roam bus system to get around town.
-In the summer, it runs to sights like Lake Minnewanka and Lake Louise.
-While in the winter, it will quickly get you to Lake Louise Ski Resort and Banff Sunshine Ski Resort.
+In the summer, it runs to sights like Lake Minnewanka and Lake Louise, and September they even have buses that run to Moraine Lake.
+While in the winter, there are buses that will quickly get you to Lake Louise Ski Resort and Banff Sunshine Ski Resort.
 The Roam Transit also easily connects Banff to Canmore.

 The Canadian Dollar is the Currency to Use